Amateur Long Drive™ Qualifying and World Championship Rules & Guidelines

-Players are required to hit the golf ball provided by ALDC at all events.
-Players are required to ensure their ALDC issued balls are visible at all times on the hitting tee.
+Players are required to hit the golf ball provided by ALD at all events.
+Players are required to ensure their ALD issued balls are visible at all times on the hitting tee.

 Any two recorded drives within a division round within six inches (6”) of each other are considered a tie.
 In the event there are two or more such confirmed yardages recorded, those tied players will hit four (4) additional balls in one minute and thirty seconds (1:30) (Playoff) to determine the final winning drive, but only if it is for first place to qualify, transfer, or win.
 A playoff will continue until a winner is determined.
 If one of the players is not present for the playoff, the player present will be deemed the winner.

-There will be no set time for competition…only an order of competition.
+There will be no set time for competition by division…only an order of competition.
 It is the players’ responsibility to be ready to compete when his or her name is called to the tee, and failure to do so will result in disqualification from competition.
 In a qualifying round, a player disqualified for this reason may “re-register” (see “Registration” below) and attempt to qualify.

 Players called to the on-deck area should report immediately to that designated area.

-The ALDC cannot guarantee weather conditions or constant playing conditions as the result of weather.
+ALD cannot guarantee weather conditions or constant playing conditions as the result of weather.
 Every effort will be made to complete all competitions while ensuring the safety of competitors.
-If conditions become unplayable, the ALDC reserves the right to shorten or alter the format in effort to complete an official competition.
-The ALDC will not issue refunds to any player if severe weather conditions shorten or alter the competition format.
+If conditions become unplayable, ALD reserves the right to shorten or alter the format in effort to complete an official competition.
+ALD will not issue refunds to any player if severe weather conditions shorten or alter the competition format.

 All competitors must fill out an official entry form (online or at the event) and pay the entry fee at the time of registration.
+All players shall be required to read and sign the ALD Wavier / Registration Document prior to competition or practice.
 Registration covers the entry into a singe qualifying event (also called attempt).
 Players who fail to qualify may attempt additional qualifications (time permitting) by completing and (paying for) an additional entry after their initial (or last) attempt and prior to another qualifying attempt.
 Players may attempt up to qualify as many times as as time permits.
-The ALDC official on site will determine if time limits.
+The ALD official on site will determine if time limits.
 Once qualified, there are no additional entry fees into the World Championship.

 Players will have two (2) minutes to attempt six (6) shots.
 Practice shots are not allowed on the tee box.